Pathoschild/smapi-mod-dump/source/~daleao/Modular Gameplay Overhaul/Modules/Professions/README.md

 - Checking the player's config settings for this mod.
 - Registering custom skills for Prestige.

-To consume the API, copy both interfaces from the [Shared.Integrations.ModularOverhaul](../../../Shared/Integrations/ModularOverhaul) namespace to your project and [ask SMAPI for a proxy][wiki:integrations-api].
+To consume the API, copy both interfaces from the [API folder](../../API/) namespace to your project and [ask SMAPI for a proxy][wiki:integrations-api].

 ## Recommended Mods